UKHomeOffice/aspel-workspace/ReadMe.md

 npm start -- --local asl --local asl-internal-ui
 ```

-### Containerised Services
+### Containerized Services

-Sometimes you may want to run a containerised version of a service to ensure that the compiled code is executing as expected in a more realistic production environment.
+Sometimes you may want to run a containerized version of a service to ensure that the compiled code is executing as expected in a more realistic production environment.

 To build the container for a service, such as `asl`, run: